Lasers for Skin Rejuvenation – Sydney, Canberra, Adelaide & Gold Coast

 Information on Understanding Lasers

 Light Amplification by Stimulated Emission of Radiation (LASER) was originally described as a theoretical concept by Albert Einstein in 1917 and has since grown by leaps and bounds into the complex multi-billion dollar business it is today.
 Lasers have made it possible to treat what was once thought impossible, with reduced risk and cost to the patient.
 Lasers of today are capable of producing results including:

-- The removal or reduction of pigmentation changes in the skin such as freckles
+- The removal or reduction of pigment changes in the skin such as freckles

 - The removal of capillaries from most parts of the body